 Both platforms fall somewhat short when it comes to research and analysis tools.
 For example, neither offer real-time financial news or in-depth market insights.
 In terms of chart analysis, you won’t find any advanced technical indicators or chart drawing tools.

-To counter this, we like the fact that eToro offers a Social Trading feature.
+To counter this, eToro offers a Social Trading feature.
 In fact, this sits at the core of the wider eToro platform.
 In a similar nature to Facebook, eToro traders will post their insights and thoughts on specific assets.

 As a registered user, you can reply to the comment and even ‘Like’ it.
 You can also elect to follow traders that you like the look of.
 In doing so, you will be notified when the trader posts a comment.